 A beautiful, terraced, Cotswold stone-built cottage located on the edge of the charming Cotswold village of Bibury in Gloucestershire.

 As you step into this delightful little cottage you get a sense of the home-from-home feel, making guests immediately relax.

-Set over the ground floor, the bright and cheery open plan living area has a well-equipped kitchen with breakfast bar, together with a comfortable seating area ideal for unwinding after a day exploring this stunning part of the country.
+Set over the ground floor, the bright and cheery open plan living area has a well-equipped kitchen with a dining table, together with a comfortable seating area containing a double sofa bed, ideal for unwinding after a day exploring this stunning part of the country.